Ukraine official says version of WannaCry virus caused cyberattacks

 Adviser Anton Gerashchenko said Ukrainian IT systems had been targeted with "Cryptolocker" a version of WannaCry, the virus that locked up more than 200,000 computers in more than 150 countries in May.

-"The ultimate goal of the cyberattack was to try to destabilise," he wrote in a post on Facebook in which he said the attacks probably originated from Russia.
+"The ultimate goal of the cyberattack was to try to destabilize," he wrote in a post on Facebook in which he said the attacks probably originated from Russia.

 (Reporting by Pavel Polityuk; Writing by Alessandra Prentice; Editing by Robin Pomeroy)